Music of South Africa: Venda-traditional

 Venda-traditional music was also recorded when black music in South Africa was being recognised.
-The late 1960s (and, more significantly the late 1970s) saw a boom in Venda-speaking artists.
-This was mainly influenced by the launch of a Venda radio station.
+The late 1960s (and, more significantly, the late 1970s) saw a boom in Venda-speaking artists.
+The launch of a Venda radio station mainly influenced this.

-Irene Mawela (who had been singing in the 1960s and 1970s with groups like Mahotella Queens, Sweet Sixteens and the Dark City Sisters) significantly impacted traditional and contemporary Venda music, despite vocal recordings in Zulu, Sotho and Xhosa languages.
+Irene Mawela (who had been singing in the 1960s and 1970s with groups like Mahotella Queens, Sweet Sixteens, and the Dark City Sisters) significantly impacted traditional and contemporary Venda music, despite vocal recordings in Zulu, Sotho, and Xhosa languages.
 Mawela's 1983 release, Khanani Yanga, was one of the most successful Venda-traditional music albums of that year.
 After some lean years, Mawela returned to the South African music scene with Tlhokomela Sera, released in December 2007.
-Mawela's recent numbers like Mme Anga Khotsi Anga and Nnditsheni are very popular.
+Mawela's recent songs, such as Mme Anga Khotsi Anga and Nnditsheni, are very popular.
 Solomon Matase is known for his hits Ntshavheni and Vho i fara Phele.

 Alpheus Ramavhea, Mundalamo, Eric Mukhese, and Adziambei Band are also famous for their contributions to Venda music.
-The latter band still continues to produce music with great success, including a recent album release, Mutula Gole, in February 2012.
-Colbert Mukwevho has been involved with Venda music for over 20 years, starting with 1980s hits like "Kha tambe na thanga dzawe", "i do nela rothe" and "saga-saga".
-In 2006 his comeback album Mulovha namusi na matshelo, included hit songs "Ndo takala hani" and "Zwa mutani wavho" which remain popular with Venda and Pedi's.
-He grew up in a family of music.
-His father Christopher Mukwevho, then leader of the popular band Thrilling Artist, used to feature him at young age.
+The latter band continues to produce music with great success, including a recent album, Mutula Gole, released in February 2012.
+Colbert Mukwevho has been involved with Venda music for over 20 years, beginning with 1980s hits such as "Kha tambe na thanga dzawe", "i do nela rothe", and "saga-saga".
+In 2006, his comeback album Mulovha namusi na matshelo included the songs "Ndo takala hani" and "Zwa mutani wavho", which remain popular among Venda and Pedi audiences.
+He grew up in a musical family.
+His father, Christopher Mukwevho, then the leader of the popular band Thrilling Artist, featured him at a young age.

-Rudzani Shurflus Ragimana of shurflus was well known for 'muthu wanga a thi mulitshi', 'shango lo vhifha muvhilini' known for venda reggae music together with Khakhathi and friends, Tshiganzha, Ntshenge.
-Reggae music is well played by a lot of artists for Tshivenda.
+Rudzani Shurflus Ragimana of Shurflus was well known for 'muthu wanga a thi mulitshi', 'shango lo vhifha muvhilini' known for Venda reggae music together with Khakhathi and friends, Tshiganzha, Ntshenge.
+Artists widely perform reggae music for Tshivenda audiences.